Active Whitening Charcoal Toothpaste

 However, its whitening power stops at stains.

-If your teeth are naturally darker or yellow, you’ll need to buy a product with a bleaching agent like hydrogen peroxide or try an in-office treatment.
+If your teeth are naturally darker or yellow, buy a product with a bleaching agent like hydrogen peroxide or try an in-office treatment.

-As far as safety goes, the fine, odorless and tasteless powder is ok to ingest, that’s why it’s sold in health food stores in tablet form.
+Regarding safety, the delicate, odorless, and tasteless powder is ok to ingest; that’s why it’s sold in health food stores in tablet form.

-But the American Dental Asociation (ADA) officials warn that until we know if it’s gritty enough to damage enamel, you need to avoid scrubbing it on your teeth.
+However, the American Dental Association (ADA) officials warn that you must avoid scrubbing it on your teeth until you know it’s gritty enough to damage enamel.

 Manufacturers claim their charcoal-containing toothpaste and toothbrushes can “kill microbes and absorb gases causing the odor.”
 This claim has yet to be tested, as research is still ongoing.

 We do know that charcoal is abrasive.
 If it’s too harsh on teeth, the product can prompt pearly whites to look more yellow than before.
-Strong substances can wear away enamel and expose dentin, that’s the softer, yellowish layer of a tooth.
+Potent substances can wear away enamel and expose dentin, the softer, yellowish tooth layer.

 How to do this safely?

-• Break a tablet of activated charcoal and pour the powder contents into a cup.
+• Break a tablet of activated charcoal and pour the powder into a cup.

 • Add just enough water to cover the bottom of the cup (a teaspoon should do the trick) and mix to form a paste.